se-edu/learningresources/contents/swift/welcome-to-swift.md

 ### Protocol Oriented Programming

-The heart of Swift is Protocol Oriented Programming (POP) which is about abstraction and simplicity.
-POP helps to solve the [bloat that is sometimes caused by Object Oriented Programming (OOP)](http://blogs.perl.org/users/sid_burn/2014/03/inheritance-is-bad-code-reuse-part-1.html).
-POP uses composition instead of inheritance for implementation, where you can compose from multiple classes.
-Therefore, if you ever find yourself having to inherit from multiple classes, you probably should consider using protocols instead.
+The heart of Swift is Protocol Oriented Programming (POP).
+POP helps to solve the [bloat that is sometimes caused by Object Oriented Programming (OOP)](http://blogs.perl.org/users/sid_burn/2014/03/inheritance-is-bad-code-reuse-part-1.html) by using composition instead of inheritance for defining new classes based on existing classes.

 Here's some code to serve as a brief introduction to POP:

-First, we first introduce our protocols.
+First, we first define our protocols.

 ```swift
 protocol Bird {